johancuda/Outdoor-bowling-vr-experience/README.md

 ## Aknowledgments

-This project was created using ChatGPT for code review and debugging.
-We want to thank the JS A-Frame community for its help and all the people that create free assets !
+This project was created using ChatGPT for code review, code generation and debugging.
+We want to thank the JavaScript A-Frame community for its help and all the people that create free assets !